 Most of the order management systems available on the market are in the form of standalone order management software.

-This type of software is relatively reasonably priced, suitable for small and medium businesses.
-Most of the features required in one of the above mentioned order management systems are already built into the software, making it the perfect choice for B2B beginners.
+This type of B2B order management software is relatively reasonably priced, suitable for small and medium businesses.
+Most of the features required in one of the above-mentioned order management systems are already built into the software, making it the perfect choice for B2B beginners.

 Although it can synchronize data across multiple platforms and channels, which makes inventory management easier, OMS also has a weakness.
 It’s not designed to be compatible with other shipping or accounting applications so that it’d cost double effort to input your data into other software.

 If you are just starting, OMS is the right choice for you, but you may notice its weaknesses as your needs increase in the long run.

 Enterprise resource planning software is designed to help B2B businesses handle silo data more efficiently.
 It provides a wide range of features, from essential to multi-purpose ones.

 However, the multi-purpose design is also ERP’s weakness!

 Since ERP was designed to serve large corporations or companies that have data processing problems, it’s not suitable for small businesses to make the most out of its uses.